nitishmishra006/Deep_Portfolio_Theory/README.md

 Why?
 To balance the trade-off between risk and return as low L2-norm stocks are less risky so less return and high L2-norm stocks are more risky so more return

 To reduce the effect of communal and non-communal information from both type of stocks on portfolio return and risk

+How to run Code:-

+Download Data and run the BTP python file